Borderlands: The Pre-Sequel: Downloadable content

 As with Borderlands 2, downloadable content (DLC), including new characters and story campaigns, were made for The Pre-Sequel, which can be purchased separately or together as a "Season Pass".
 The Shock Drop Slaughter Pit was released at launch as a pre-order exclusive.

 The first DLC character, released on 11 November 2014, is a body double of Handsome Jack, "the Doppelganger"; he can summon clones of himself known as "digi-Jacks" to fight alongside him.
 Jack's skill trees mainly focus on granting bonuses to himself, as well as his Digi-Jacks.

 The first DLC campaign, The Holodome Onslaught, was released on 14 December 2014; it includes missions in the titular challenge arena, which features Athena re-telling a shortened version of the game's story to Borderlands 2's Axton and Gaige.
-The Holodome Onslaught DLC was received poorly by the playerbase on release.
+The Holodome Onslaught DLC was received poorly by the playerbase and critics upon release.
 The third playthrough, "Ultimate Vault Hunter Mode", raises the character level cap to 60, and includes an additional mission that ties into Handsome Jack's presence in Tales from the Borderlands.

 The second DLC character, Lady Aurelia Hammerlock, "the Baroness", was released on 27 January 2015; she is the elder sister of supporting character Sir Hammerlock.
 Her action skill is a homing ice shard which can cycle between enemies as they are killed by it: her skill trees provide enhancements to the shard, can increase cryo damage, and the ability to assign a teammate as her "servant"—allowing both players to benefit from bonuses granted by each other's kills.

 The second DLC campaign, Claptastic Voyage and Ultimate Vault Hunter Upgrade Pack 2, was released on 24 March 2015, coinciding with the release of The Handsome Collection.
 The DLC's title is a reference to the film Fantastic Voyage, which has a similar plotline involving miniaturisation and travel through a body.
 It features the player characters being sent into the mind of Claptrap by Handsome Jack to retrieve a mysterious piece of software known as the "H-Source", hidden within it by Hyperion's former CEO Harold Tassiter, resulting in the release of Shadowtrap, the digital manifestation of Claptrap's FR4G-TP program.
 The story also features the CL4P-TP genocide and a deeper look into Claptrap's depression.
 2K Australia's creative director Jonathan Pelling cited Fantastic Voyage, Tron, and the holodeck of Star Trek as influences on the campaign, explaining that "We thought the best way to get to know Claptrap a little bit more was to actually go inside his mind and see what he thinks.
 To get those perspectives, recover those memories, and dig through his dirty laundry."
-The DLC also raises the character level cap to 70, and feature a customisable challenge arena.
+The DLC also raises the character level cap to 70, and features a customisable challenge arena.

-On 28 March 2019, Gearbox announced that 4K support for PC and the Handsome Collection ports (on PlayStation 4 Pro and Xbox One X) would be released on 3 April 2019.